nrwl/nx/docs/shared/tutorials/gradle.md

       - run: ./nx affected -t test build
 ```

 This is a default CI configuration that sets up Nx Cloud to [use nx affected](/ci/features/affected).
-This will only run the tasks that are needed for a particular PR.
+This will only run
+the tasks that are needed for a particular PR.

-You can also [enable distributed task execution](/ci/features/distribute-task-execution) by uncommenting the `nx-cloud start-ci-run` line.
-This will automatically run all tasks on separate machines in parallel wherever possible, without requiring you to manually coordinate copying the output from one machine to another.
+You can also [enable distributed task execution](/ci/features/distribute-task-execution) by uncommenting
+the `nx-cloud start-ci-run` line.
+This will automatically run all tasks on separate machines in parallel wherever
+possible, without requiring you to manually coordinate copying the output from one machine to another.

 Check out one of these detailed tutorials on setting up CI with Nx:

 - [Circle CI with Nx](/ci/intro/tutorials/circle)
 - [GitHub Actions with Nx](/ci/intro/tutorials/github-actions)

+## Summary

+Now that you have added Nx to this sample Gradle repository, you have learned several ways that Nx can help your
+organization:

+- Nx reflects the Gradle graph into the Nx graph
+- Nx's dependency graph visualisation helps you understand your codebase
+- Nx caches task results and reuses them when the same task is rerun later
+- Nx intelligently determines which tasks are `affected` by code changes to reduce waste in CI
+- Nx Cloud provides remote caching and distributed task execution to speed up CI

 ## Next Steps

 Connect with the rest of the Nx community with these resources:

-- [Join the Official Nx Discord Server](https://go.nx.dev/community) to ask questions and find out the latest news about Nx.
+- [Join the Official Nx Discord Server](https://go.nx.dev/community) to ask questions and find out the latest news about
+  Nx.
 - [Follow Nx on Twitter](https://twitter.com/nxdevtools) to stay up to date with Nx news
 - [Read our Nx blog](https://blog.nrwl.io/)
 - [Subscribe to our Youtube channel](https://www.youtube.com/@nxdevtools) for demos and Nx insights